 I wanted to support it, and subscribed to their service.
 I got my first box of produce with lots of beets, which are awesome in summer.
 So here is the recipe for beets with an Indian twist – Beet Pulao or Beet Rice prepared in the pressure cooker.

 Growing up in India, I have always known beetroot.
-However as I was browsing recipes, I saw most of them just mentioning beet.
-I wondered maybe it is a short version, until I checked wikipedia (the most trusted source ;-).
+However, as I was browsing recipes, I saw most of them just mentioned beet.
+I wondered if it is a short version until I checked wikipedia (the most trusted source ;-).

 I always like to write about the nutrition of the main ingredients used in the recipe.
 So here is a bit about Beets.